RanaSikander12/laravel-blog/README.md

 How to use ?
  1. import Blog database from Database folder to your localhost
  2. run xampp mysql
- 3. run the command php artisan serve
+ 3. run the command in command prompt php artisan serve

 Login ?
 <br>